 In response to recent press reports regarding Memphis and Shelby County workforce development needs, Pathtrek, LLC. proposes a specific solution to address gaps in the Memphis and Shelby County workforce development system.

-First, according to Joe B. Kent, CEO of PathTrek, LLC., “While industry is the primary customer of the workforce development system, “getting out of the way and letting industry lead the work”, as discussed in The Memphis Daily News , may not be best.
-As experts of the system, workforce development system leaders should provide industry employers with needed guidance to fully leverage the workforce development system while providing solutions to close training gaps through system alignment.
-Further, workforce development system leaders should check the system and publicly raise concerns and advocate for the community when various workforce initiatives are off track to help insure service deliver for industry employers, workers and taxpayers.”
+According to Joe B. Kent, CEO of PathTrek, LLC., “While industry is the primary customer of the workforce development system, “getting out of the way and letting industry lead the work”, as discussed in The Memphis Daily News , may not be best.
+As experts of the workforce development system, system leaders should provide industry employers with needed guidance to fully leverage the workforce development system while providing solutions to close training gaps through system alignment.
+Further, workforce development system leaders should check the system, publicly raise concerns and advocate for the community when various workforce initiatives are off track to help insure service delivery for industry employers, workers and taxpayers.”

 Secondly, PathTrek, LLC. proposes a specific solution to the question raised by the Memphis Business Journal regarding the Greater Memphis Alliance for a Competitive Workforce “How are we going to close that gap?”
 The following, which is guided by a research base, is a stepped approach to closing the training and skills gap through workforce development system alignment: